aspiers/stow/INSTALL.md

     to avoid a superfluous `use lib` line in your stow executable.

-3. Type `perl Build.PL`.
+3. If you have LaTeX and texinfo installed and want to build a PDF version of the manual, type:

+        make pdf

+4. Type `perl Build.PL`.
+If you skipped step 3 and see a warning about `manual.pdf` being missing, you can safely ignore it.

-4. Type `./Build install` to install the various files.
+5. Type `./Build install` to install the various files.
 As noted above, this installs fewer files than the Autotools installation.

 Basic Installation via Autotools